SokichiFujita/iOS-icon-generator/README.md

 gulp-iOS-icon-generator
 =======================

-- iOS's icon and launcimage generator.
-    - Generate app, tabbar, toolbar and navigationbar icons for iPhone 4s, 5, 6, 6 Plus.
+- Generate icon images of app, tabbar, toolbar and navigationbar for iPhone and iPad.
-    - Generate launch images for iPhone 4s, 5, 6, 6 Plus.
+- Generate launch images for iPhone and iPad.
-    - Support for iOS7 and iOS8

 ## Installation